 If you have diabetes, keep your blood sugar in good control.

-If you have poor blood flow, follow your doctor's instructions for diet and medicines.
-Your doctor may give you medicines for your pain.
+If you have poor blood flow, follow your provider's instructions for diet and medicines.
+Your provider may give you medicines for your pain.

 You may eat your normal foods when you get home.